abhi1998goyal/COL-333-AI/README.md

  Ass2 & Ass5 is a modified min max search algorithm to get best turn for a rollerball chess game.

- Ass3 is modified SAT algorithm formation to get if a graph is complete graph .
+ Ass3 is modified SAT formation to get if a graph is complete graph .

  Ass4 is an application of Expectation–maximization algorithm and its implmentation from scratch in C++.